 IMPORTANT INFORMATION: Visit the RTS website for detailed information on how to dispose of latex and oil paint.
-Many paint and related products are not hazardous and can safely be disposed of with regular household trash.
+Many paints (such as latex) and related products are not hazardous and can safely be disposed of with regular household trash.
 Please read the information on the website before bringing materials to a paint collection day.
-NOTE: April 2020 Paint Day has been cancelled.

 Oil Based Paint: Never dispose of liquid oil or alkyd paints or stains with regular trash.
 These can be taken to the Surplus Paint Collection Days.
 See the RTS website for information and collection dates.